neoncortex/bashed/README.md

 - editpresent: display file contents;
 - editregion: used internally to separate regions of the text;
 - editsyntax: set the syntax to be used;
+- edittable: display tables;
+- edittable_printbox: print a line of a tale box
+- edittable_printline: print a line of a table text;